elihunter173/website/content/notes/ncsu/2s/csc246/index.md

-Programs normally exhibit **temporal locality**, where they are likely to access things accessed recently, and **spatial locality**, where they are like to access things nearby things accessed recently.
+Programs normally exhibit **temporal locality**, where they are likely to access things accessed recently, and **spatial locality**, where they are like to access things near things accessed recently.

 Since we normally both *read* and *write* to the cache, the backing store may become out of date.
 To resolve this, we need a write-policy to keep them in